gluonhq/gluonfx-maven-plugin/README.md

 ### 2. Goals

-You can run the regular goals to build and run your project as a regular Java project, if you use the `javafx-maven-plugin` plugin:
+You can run the regular goals to build and run your project as a regular Java project on the JVM, if you use the `javafx-maven-plugin` plugin:

     mvn clean javafx:run

-Once the project is ready, the plugin has these main goals:
+Once the project is ready, the Client plugin has these main goals:

 #### `client:compile`